tshenolo/peoplesoft-base64/README.md

 3) After the encryption profiles are set up, they can be called upon by the PeopleCode Crypt class.

+### Step 2: Import custom menu and folder
+This step will import the custom menu and folder
+1. Launch Application Designer
+2. click Tools, Copy Project, From File...
+3. click Select, choose MXM_CUSTOM_INIT
+4. click Copy

-### Step 2: Import project using App Designer
+### Step 3: Import Base64 project
+This step will import the Base64 project
 1. click Tools, Copy Project, From File...
-2. click Select, Copy
+2. click Select, choose MXM_BASE64
+3. click Copy

 ![Copy Project](img/copy.png)

-### Step 3.
+### Step 4.
 Register the component
 1. Open the component
 2. Click Tools, Register Component...